Every year many people suffer spinal cord accidents.

 - Chronic muscle pain

-Unlike many other injuries, the most important component of spinal cord injury treatment begins even before it reaches the doctor.
+Unlike many other injuries, the most critical spinal cord injury treatment component begins even before it reaches the doctor.

-From there, the doctors will concentrate on stabilizing it, since the first hours after a spinal cord injury are fundamental for the survival of a patient.
+From there, the doctors will concentrate on stabilizing it since the first hours after a spinal cord injury are fundamental for a patient’s survival.

-Help with breathing, a collar to keep your neck still, blood transfusions and other procedures to treat your immediate symptoms may be necessary.
+Help with breathing, a collar to keep your neck still, blood transfusions, and other procedures to treat your immediate symptoms.

 Each family and each injury are different, but treatment for a spinal cord injury may involve:

 - Palliative care to help you feel more comfortable.
-If you have problems with insomnia or chronic pain, your doctor may prescribe medications to help you.
+If you have insomnia or chronic pain problems, your doctor may prescribe medications to help you.

 - Changes in lifestyle, such as a healthier diet or quitting smoking.

-- Physiotherapy to help re train the brain and the body, many survivors of spinal cord injuries can regain significant mobility with physiotherapy.
+- To help re-train the brain and the body, many survivors of spinal cord injuries can regain significant mobility with physiotherapy.

-- Surgery as necessary to correct health problems related to injuries.
+- Surgery is as necessary to correct health problems related to injuries.